What Voltage Should I Use? [12, 24, 36, or 48V]

 Therefore, provided you chose a controller suitable for the motor you use, you can usually run a motor 12v motor from a 24v battery with no effect except that full speed is doubled.

 Operation at high current from 12v can cause several problems, so 4QD are a little reticent about recommending this voltage.
 However our Porter, DNO, and Pro-160 models can operate on 12V.
 If you need a high current 12V controller then have a look at our new Pro-360.

 MOSFET gate voltage

 Common MOSFETs require about 7 or 8 volts on their gates to properly turn them on.
-Because if this, most 4QD controllers have an internal supply of 9v – which gives nearly 8v on the MOSFET gates.
+Because of this, most 4QD controllers have an internal supply of 9v – which gives nearly 8v on the MOSFET gate.

 Now if you view the terminal voltage of a 12v battery, with an oscilloscope, you will find that, when the controller draws chopped current from the battery, there is a squarewave of 2 volts amplitude shown.
 The battery may be 13v open circuit, but during the PWM periods when current is actually being drawn, the effective voltage is actually falling to 11 volts.
 If you want to know more about why there is a chopped current, see our circuits archive.

 Consider also that a 12v battery may, when 80% discharged (a realistic level before recharging) has a terminal voltage (open circuit) of about 10.8v.
 So the PWM will be working from effectively 8.8 volts.
 So there is no way the 9v internal rail of the controller can stay at 9v!
 And that’s before we start to consider voltage drops in the battery wiring due to its resistance and inductance.

 So it’s pretty difficult to fully use a 12v battery at high currents and get the full rated current out of the controller, as the 9v rail will drop and, with it, the available current.

 [Note that the new Pro-160 /360 have a much more modern design of internal supply which gets around this issue].